symfony/symfony-docs/cookbook/session/avoid_session_start.rst

         </div>
     {% endfor %}

-Even if the user is not logged in and even if you haven't created any flash message, just calling the ``get()`` (or even ``has()``) method of the ``flashbag`` will start a session.
+Even if the user is not logged in and even if you haven't created any flash messages, just calling the ``get()`` (or even ``has()``) method of the ``flashbag`` will start a session.
 This may hurt your application performance because all users will receive a session cookie.
 To avoid this behavior, add a check before trying to